 Town of Canmore

-Residential property owners in the Town of Canmore can finance up to 100% of their energy efficiency or renewable energy projects
+Residential property owners in the Town of Canmore can finance up to 100% of energy efficiency and renewable energy projects.

 Town of Canmore’s Clean Energy Improvement Program

-For full program details, please review the Town of Canmore’s CEIP Terms and Conditions.
+For full program details, please read the Town of Canmore’s CEIP Terms and Conditions.

 Participant & property eligibility